 Search for the ideal

 What works may not be always what is ideal.
 Do you develop the compulsion to transform something you have created or observed, to a more ideal form or at least make it closer to what is ideal?
 Your necessity may already have been satisfied at this point.
 But do you want to go further?
 If you don’t, there will be the proof of your lack of sense of quality.
 Because quality is when you strive for better and better.
-This also indirectly means, that when you do something for the first time, it can be terrible, even for serving your necessity.
-But the key is keep doing it again, learning and improving in the course.
+This also indirectly means that, when you do something for the first time, it can be terrible even for serving your immediate necessity.
+But the key is to keep doing it again, learning and improving in the process.
 Are you a person that observe yourself while doing something and become aware of the pitfalls you make?
 If yes, then you’re a good learner.

-Sense of quality can not be taught, because it should happen within yourself.
+Sense of quality can not be taught, because it should happen within yourself, just like creativity.
 But you can be shown how it is done, and how quality would stand out among everything else that is random.
 If the circumstances and conditions where you belong are such that it appreciates quality, you’re likely to develop the sense of quality naturally.
 If the conditions are not permissible, then you’re left to learn it yourself in the hard way.

-The cultures emerged in the Indian subcontinent have enjoyed a great level of conveniences and natural protection from hostilities.
-This has lead to a lack of inventiveness in our way of life.
+The cultures emerged in the Indian subcontinent have enjoyed a great deal of conveniences and natural protection from hostilities.
+This has lead to an overall lack of inventiveness in our way of life.
 Necessity is the mother of creation, and necessity comes from desire to improve.
 In the absence of hostilities, we had little reason to be inventive and innovative.
 Because everything was almost readily available for us.
-Then why waste time trying to invent anything new?
+Then why waste time trying to invent anything new, we thought.
 This happening over hundreds or thousands of years has given shape to a culture that restrains innovative endeavors.
 Innovation is a novice approach to a problem that may already have a solution.
-But is it the best solution that exists?
+But is it the best solution that exists, you have to ask.
 We can find out only if we try in a different way.
 For us, “if it works, that’s enough” – that’s how we think.
 Remember, quality is an outcome of the search for the ideal.
-So if we think something is enough to serve a purpose, and that there is no need of improving it further, we are limiting ourselves from improving.
+So if we think something is enough to serve a purpose, and that there is no need of improving it further, we are limiting ourselves from developing sense of quality.

 This is in contrast to the attitude of the West.
-It’s not a coincidence why the scientific and technological foundations for our modern civilization were laid by the west.
+It’s not a coincidence why the scientific and technological foundations for our modern civilization were laid out by the west.
 While we were busy fortifying our religious and caste systems (and everything bad that stems out of them) as our cultural frontiers, they went on forging innovation.
 Innovation lead to quality of life and improved capabilities of the civilization.
 It paved the path for exploration and conquest.
 British colonization of the Indian subcontinent was not an accident.
-It was the result of our lack of sense of quality and inventiveness.
+It was the result of our collective lack of sense of quality, inventiveness and unity.
+We were not a match for our invaders in terms of combatancy and intelligence.
 But what happened after independence?
 Well, “ചങ്കരൻ തെങ്ങിൽ തന്നെ” (translated means, “nothing has changed”).
 We think and act the same way we did before the British invasion.
 Nothing has really changed.
 Our lack of sense of quality is observable everywhere and everything we do.
-Funny thing is that, it’s only us that do not know we lack it.
+Funny thing is that, it’s only us that do not know that we lack it.

-Well, how can we change then?
+How can we change then?
 How can we think innovatively?
 How can we build things beyond their purpose of just satisfying the necessity?
 How do we develop the sense of quality?
 To that, you can read this post once again, but with a realization that we lack something and we didn’t know about it.
 Check yourself if your actions and thoughts are striving to approach quality than what is mediocre.
 To help with that, you can keep in mind certain features that can identify the presence of quality.
-These are the qualities of quality.
-They are,
+These are the observable aspects of quality.

 - Precision – how precise and accurate you want to accomplish something.
 Precision requires meticulous preparation and careful and conscious execution.